Things you can do to help your loved one

 Speak clearly and naturally, pausing between sentences and phrases to give your loved one time to process what you’ve said.
 Make sure they have understood before going on.
 Don’t shout or exaggerate your mouth movements as this distorts the sound of speech and makes speech reading more difficult.
 Use plain language and avoid jargon and complex sentences.

 Maintain eye contact and make sure your loved one can see your facial expressions and body language, which add vital meaning to what you are saying.
 Also pay attention to your loved one’s expressions.
 If they seem confused or frustrated, check they are still following the conversation.

 If your loved one has trouble understanding something you said, try saying it a different way rather than repeating the original words.

 Be considerate in group conversations

-If your loved one joins a group conversation, let them know the general topic of what you are talking about and tell them if the subject changes.
+If your loved one joins a group conversation, let them know the general topic of what you are talking about and tell them when the subject changes.
+Take turns speaking and avoid interrupting other speakers.
 Pause to check your loved one has understood key questions and facts before continuing with the discussion.

 Don’t hide your face

 When talking, try to keep your hands away from your face and don’t eat, chew gum or smoke at the same time.
 You will speak more clearly and give your loved one the best chance to read your speech.
 Keep in mind that facial hair can also hide your mouth and make speech reading more difficult.

 Provide specific information - such as directions, time, place or phone numbers - in writing as many numbers and words sound alike.
 You can also use texting, visual media such as pictures, diagrams and charts, and using your finger to write words on the palm of your hand to clarify your message where necessary.
 Additionally, you and your loved one may decide to learn how to use sign language.

 Be patient and understanding